deniszykov/t4-templates-unity3d/README.md

 You can run template generation from your code with **UnityTemplateGenerator.RunForTemplate(templatePath)** call.

+## Version 2.0.0
+there is some breaking changes due renaming in this version

 ## Version 1.0.7
 fixed missing 's' in project name 'TextTran_S_form', files, namespaces, folders has been renamed. executable name of tools has been changed to 'GameDevWare.TextTransform.exe' new NuGet package will be published